mxriverlynn/mustbe/docs/middleware.md

 same authorization code on to all of the individual routes, you can do that using MustBe as middleware.

-Set up an activitity, such as "admin.view" in your [MustBe configuration](./configure.md), and then `use` the [routeHelper for authorization](./authorize-routes.md) as middlware in the Express App.
+Set up an activity, such as "admin.view" in your [MustBe configuration](./configure.md), and then `use` the [routeHelper for authorization](./authorize-routes.md) as middlware in the Express App.